Nate Lowe Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.
+- The Astros pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros have a 3.71 team ERA that ranks second among all MLB pitching staffs.
+- The Astros' 3.73 team ERA ranks third across all league pitching staffs.

-- Astros pitchers combine to surrender 114 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Astros pitchers combine to give up 116 total home runs at a clip of 1.1 per game (to rank 16th in the league).

+- France makes the start for the Astros, his 14th of the season.
+He is 5-3 with a 3.13 ERA and 55 strikeouts in 77 2/3 innings pitched.

-- The righty's most recent appearance was on Wednesday against the Colorado Rockies, when he went 5 2/3 scoreless innings while allowing only one hit.
+- In his most recent time out on Friday against the Oakland Athletics, the righty tossed seven innings, allowing one earned run while surrendering six hits.

-- The 27-year-old has a 3.46 ERA and 6.9 strikeouts per nine innings across 12 games this season, while allowing a batting average of .259 to his opponents.
+- In 13 games this season, the 28-year-old has a 3.13 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.